keploy/community-blog/cm7vjvnju000409l87bsz47kx.md

 When you issue a command like `docker run`, the Docker client talks to the Docker daemon, which pulls the necessary image from Docker Hub (if it’s not already on your machine), creates a container from that image, and runs it.
 The container is isolated from your system but can interact with it if you allow it.

-### What's the Docker Role in Containerization History?
+### Docker’s Role in Containerization History

 Docker is the grandfather of modern containerization.
 It didn’t invent containers (that honour goes to technologies like LXC and chroot), but it made them accessible and easy to use.
-Docker’s impact on the DevOps world is monumental, as it allowed developers to build once and run anywhere, paving the way for the microservices architecture and the rise of cloud-native applications.
+Docker’s impact on the [DevOps](https://keploy.io/blog/community/platform-engineering-vs-devops) world is monumental, as it allowed developers to build once and run anywhere, paving the way for the microservices architecture and the rise of cloud-native applications.

 ## What is Podman?

+Podman is a modern, secure container engine that lets you run containers and pods without a central daemon.
+With rootless container support and native Kubernetes compatibility, Podman offers a flexible and safe way to manage containerized applications while boosting system security.

-Podman is the cool new kid on the block.
-Developed by Red Hat, Podman (short for **Pod Manager**) is a container engine that aims to provide a more secure and flexible alternative to Docker.
+Developed by Red Hat, Podman (short for Pod Manager) aims to provide a more secure and flexible alternative to Docker.
 It’s fully open-source and designed to work seamlessly with Kubernetes.

-Unlike Docker, Podman doesn’t have a central daemon process.
-This means no single point of failure and better security, as rootless containers become a reality with Podman.
+Unlike Docker, Podman doesn’t rely on a central daemon process.
+This eliminates a single point of failure and enhances security, as rootless containers become a reality with Podman.

-### **What are the Key Features of Podman?**
+### What are the Key Features of Podman?

 * **Daemonless Architecture:** No central daemon, enhancing security and flexibility.